S2thend/Lite_MCP_sdk/javascript/README.md

 - [ ] Add dashboard for monitoring and managing the MCP server and client
 - [ ] Add ts types
 - [ ] Add python sdk
+- [ ] Add version compatibility handle for different versions of MCP

 ## 🤝 Contributing